David-Durst/embeddedHaskellAetherling/README.txt

             i.
 Click "Continue" when offered to download a newer version instead of upgrading to a newer version ii.
 On step "Select Edition To Install", select "Vivado HL WebPACK" iii.
 On the step "Vivado HL Webpack" where you are asked to select which components to install, use the default settings iv.
+Click "Yes" when asked if the installer should create the "/opt/Xilinx" directory. iv.
 In our experience, the installer takes about 30 minutes to run.
 Proceed with the rest of the Getting Started Guide while it runs in the background.
 4. Run Aetherling's test suite which will schedule 22 unit tests, the 4 applications in the paper, and 2 additional applications.
     a.
 Run the suite by executing the following commands in the VM